rgbkrk/ipython-notebook-cookbook/README.md

 3. Commit your changes (`git commit -am 'Added new provider to ...'`)
 4. Push to the branch (`git push origin feature1`)
 5. Create a new Pull Request

+# Future Directions

+This cookbook satisfies the needs of the current collaborators.
+To do items include:
+- Supporting non-Ubuntu platforms (Amazon, Centos, etc.)
+- Support for non-IPython kernels (Rstats)
+- Submission to Supermarket
+- CI testing

+Contributions are most welcome!

 # Author